MartijnVanbiervliet/blog/content/posts/linux-setup.md

 gh repo clone MartijnVanbiervliet/dotfiles
 ```

 In my dotfiles repository, I've included an installer script that will symlink the dotfiles to my home directory.
 Using parameters to the installer script, you can choose to install only specific parts of the configuration.
-I recommend setting up your own repository for your personal dotfiles!
+I recommend setting up your own repository for your personal dotfiles.
 ```bash
 chmod +x ~/dotfiles/installer
 ~/dotfiles/installer
 ```

 # Text editor
 Modern code and text editors are ubiquitous.
 There are dozens to choose from.
-However, the old-school Vim - introduced in 1991 - still has a large following thanks to its keyboard-first approach.
-Even though, most developers remember it as the editor they couldn’t close when navigating through files on a Linux server, spawning an entire category of internet memes.
+However, the old-school Vim - introduced in 1991 - still has a large following thanks to its simplicity and keyboard-first approach [^1].
+[^1]: Although, a lot of developers are more familiar with the internet memes about closing Vim than the editor itself.

 Vim encourages users to abandon their mouse and perform all actions with the keyboard.
-Although there's a steeper learning curve, this experience allows you to perform frequent actions faster and more satisfyingly.
+Although there's a steeper learning curve, the experience allows you to perform frequent actions faster and more satisfyingly.
 By not having to remove your hands from the keyboard and staying inside the terminal, there are fewer distractions to your work.
-Since I tried Vim motions - the default keyboard strokes and combos in Vim - I have fully embraced them in writing and coding.
-There is a reason why most modern code editors support Vim motions out-of-the-box or using a plugin.
+Ever since I started learning Vim motions - the default keyboard strokes and combos in Vim - I have fully embraced them in writing and coding.
+There is a reason why most modern code editors support Vim motions out-of-the-box or with a plugin.

-However, Vim misses a lot of those features that modern code editors support and programmers can not live without: extensions, code debuggers, language engines, and visually interesting graphical interfaces.
-Neovim, a newer and modern version of Vim, attempts to solve all these limitations.
+While Vim is powerful in its simplicity, it doesn't include many essential features found in contemporary code editors - like plugin support, integrated debugging, language servers, and modern graphical interfaces.
+This is where Neovim comes in - a modern fork of Vim that extends the editor with all these capabilities while maintaining Vim's core philosophy.

 ## Neovim
 [Use Brew to install](https://github.com/neovim/neovim/blob/master/INSTALL.md#homebrew-on-macos-or-linux)